How to Find Customers on Reddit with Social Listening

 • Don't copy and paste: It's easy to just have the same canned response to several submissions on Reddit, but people will notice.
 Click on your Reddit profile and see your activity, this is what others will see.
 Make sure that it's varied and doesn't look spammy.

-• Anchor link matters: This isn't related to being accepted by the community, but matters for SEO.
-Because Google indexes Reddit posts and their top comments, If there are keywords you'd like your pages to be ranked for, make those keywords the anchor text for your links.
+• Anchor links matter: This isn't related to the community accepting you, but matters for SEO.
+Because Google indexes Reddit posts and their top comments, if there are keywords you'd like your pages to be ranked for, make those keywords the anchor text for your links.

 So that's the Reddit social listening playbook!
 It's a fantastic one for those looking to find their first several hundred customers without a high budget or a big team.